False Authorities & the Anti-Vaccine Movement

 Mercola has also been identified by the CCDH as one of the biggest spreaders of vaccine misinformation on social media.

 Misinformation is dangerous.
-The debunked claims repeatedly made by these five false authorities have led to an increase in vaccine hesitancy and a decline in vaccination rates, negatively impacting the health of our communities.
+The debunked claims repeatedly made by these five false authorities have led to increased vaccine hesitancy and declining vaccination rates, negatively impacting the health of our communities.

 For tips on how to address vaccine hesitancy, read our blog post, How to Talk to People Who are Vaccine Hesitant